 Here is the same necklace but giving an entirely different effect in two shades of green.
 It is 16” long, is solid green on the reverse, and has the same ribbed-center box clasp.

 Here’s an adaptation of the same zigzag motif with one side being filled with color to form triangles.
 This time only black is used, to fill in the top triangles and to create a two-row black (or perhaps dark grey?) outside border.
-The reverse is plain metal; the length is 15” and the ribbed-center box clasp appears to have originally had black enamel trim, now partly worn away.
-(The MJM did occasionally enamel the clasp to match the necklace.)
+The reverse is plain metal; the length is 15” and the ribbed-center box clasp appears to have originally had black trim, now partly worn away.
+(The MJM did occasionally accent the clasp to match the necklace.)

-Another example of the contrasting-triangles motif, this time with medium green and cream enamel.
+Another example of the contrasting-triangles motif, this time using medium green and cream.
 Although difficult to see in this photo, the outer edges were left as the brass metal surface.
 The reverse is plain metal.
 Like the previous necklace it is 15 ½” long but the seller cited it as being 3/8” wide which would account for the slight difference in the shape of the triangles.
 No photo of the clasp but the seller stated that its spring-ring clasp was not definitely not original to the necklace and so it probably did once have a typical box clasp as seen in the other examples.